 Different doses are available – oral tablets 25, 50, and 100 mgs.

-Different Delivery Forms – Oral tablets, nasal spray, and injection.
+Different Delivery Forms – oral tablets, nasal spray or powder, and subcutaneous injection.

 Onset of action – 2 hours, less than 15 minutes for nasal spray and injection.